ms-codess/JobTailor/README.md

 ##  The 2 Paths of JobTailor

 ### 1️⃣ Tailor for a Specific Job
-> Make your resume and cover letter match a job description perfectly.

 - Upload your **resume** (PDF/DOCX/TXT) + paste a **job description**.
-- ⚡ **Full Report Generation**: AI generates a complete application kit, including:
+-  **Full Report Generation**: AI generates a complete application kit, including:
   - An initial ATS score of your original resume.
   - A fully tailored resume with an improved ATS score.
   - A professional cover letter.